New Hampshire: Northwood

 ———

 For this little weekend trip, I went out with a slightly different photographic vision than my usual, which is quite journalistic in composition and post-processing.
 I wanted to shoot a little more free-form, partaking more intentionally in street/travel photography rather than my usual fare (landscape comps with family portraits on the side), and accordingly I wanted to process this set in a way that captures the nostalgia of late summer, the season’s ending, the feeling of bidding goodbye to the slow times, the golden afternoons, and the escapades on the water - a feeling that I think we as tourists shared momentarily with everyone else traveling in New England this weekend.
-In the photos, you’ll notice crushed blacks, de-saturated tones, warm highlights, and even a bit of grain.
+In the photos, you’ll notice lifted blacks, de-saturated tones, warm highlights, and even a bit of grain.
 I hope to build a little more variety - and a little more intention - as I keep experimenting and practicing with different styles of photography.